-When there are numerous actinic keratoses, Dr Goldenberg may prescribe a topical cream to treat the visible lesions as well as the lesions under the surface.
-The most common topical treatment for actinic keratoses involves application of an immune modulator (stimulates local immune system) imiquimod, a topical chemotherapy know as 5 fluorouracil, or a new product called Picato.
+When there are numerous actinic keratoses, one of our doctors may prescribe a topical cream to treat the visible lesions as well as the lesions under the surface.
+The most common topical treatment for actinic keratoses involves application of an immune modulator (stimulates local immune system) imiquimod, a topical chemotherapy know as 5 fluorouracil, or a short treatment course product called Picato.
 Zyclara, the brand name imiquimod, is now available in a pump – this makes the product easy to use.
 Picato is the newest AK treatment approved by the FDA.
 The treatment course with Picato is short, with 3 total applications for the face and scalp and 2 total applications for the hands, forearms and chest.
-Topical treatment usually produces redness of the skin, so discuss your social schedule with Dr. Goldenberg before starting this treatment.
+Topical treatment usually produces redness of the skin, so discuss your social schedule with your doctor before starting this treatment.

-With this method, Dr. Goldenberg uses a curette (a rounded metal object with a sharp edge) to scrape out the actinic keratosis.
+With this method, the doctor uses a curette (a rounded metal object with a sharp edge) to scrape out the actinic keratosis.
 Electrical current is then used to burn (electrodesiccate) the base of the lesion.
 This process is repeated three times to obtain a margin around the actinic keratosis.